REASONS FOR CHOOSING

 in Canada.
 As for the University of Windsor, it is booming with an expanding

-medical school, a fabulous sports complex and lots of new buildings.
+medical school, a fabulous sports complex, an enormous new engineering building,

 - Housing Availability: Because of tough times in the North American